spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/decoupled-glue-infrastructure/backend-and-storefront-api-module-differences.md

 | Container | `\Spryker\Glue\Kernel\Container` | `\Spryker\Glue\Kernel\Backend\Container` |
 | AbstractPlugin | `\Spryker\Glue\Kernel\AbstractPlugin` | `\Spryker\Glue\Kernel\Backend\AbstractPlugin` |

 Storefront and backend classes MUST be in different modules.
-For storefront it should be `ResourceNameStorefrontApi` and for backend - `ResourceNameBackendApi`
+For storefront it should be `ResourceNameStorefrontApi`, and for backend `ResourceNameBackendApi`.

 Let's go through the creation of backend module infrastructure classes: